Glossary

 Table of Content :

-The order management process is multi-faceted, consisting of several stages:
+The order management process consists of several stages:

-- Order Receiving: The first step occurs when the customer places an order either online, in-store, or via phone.
-The order is confirmed and payment is processed.
+1. Order Receiving: The first step occurs when the customer places an order either online, in-store, or via phone.
+Post order confirmation, payment is processed.

-- Order Processing: Once payment is processed, the order is sent to the warehouse for picking and packing.
-This is where inventory is checked to ensure that the item is available.
+2. Order Processing: Once payment is processed, the order is sent to the warehouse for picking and packing.
+Firms check inventory to ensure that the item is available.

 Why Effective Order Management is Critical for Your Business